jamesyang124/play-with-category-theory/chapter2.md

 The **first** and **last** value constructors are the minimum and maximum possible values of `Int`.

+Value constructors are actually functions that **ultimately return a value of a data type**.

 <br/>
 #### Translating Categorical concepts into Haskell